RandyGaul/cute_framework/doc/string/strpool/strpool_cstr.md

 ## Remarks

 The c-string returned is only valid while [destroy_strpool](https://github.com/RandyGaul/cute_framework/blob/master/doc/string/strpool/destroy_strpool.md), [strpool_defrag](https://github.com/RandyGaul/cute_framework/blob/master/doc/string/strpool/strpool_defrag.md), and [strpool_discard](https://github.com/RandyGaul/cute_framework/blob/master/doc/string/strpool/strpool_discard.md) are not called.
-Therefor it is recommended to only store the string id associated with a string, and not the c-string itself.
+Therefor it is recommended to only store the string id associated with a string, and not the raw c-string itself.
 Any time you need the c-string, simply look it up briefly with [strpool_cstr](https://github.com/RandyGaul/cute_framework/blob/master/doc/string/strpool/strpool_cstr.md).

 This function call does contain a small overhead of a hash table lookup - however, it is quite optimized and can be called many times within a single game-tick without any worry about performance cost.